hvalenty/msds_orientation/README.md

 # msds_orientation
 Project associated with tasks and modules of the UVA MSDS orientation.

-## Contribute to this repoitory by:
+## Contribute to this repository by:
 1. Forking the repo
 2. Create a new branch and your changes
 3. Push your branch & make a pull request